My editing style consists of two things:

 2) Realizing when I have a narrative that is so complicated that it could be used for another novel.

-My first three novels were originally one long novel before I divided them into two in 2013 (to enter an erotica competition) before dividing the Canadian female’s story again in 2014.
+Three of my novels were originally one long novel before I divided them into two in 2013 (to enter an erotica competition) before dividing the Canadian female’s story again in 2014.
 The last divide was done for the sake of entering a children’s novel competition.
-Print publishers have a strict policy about the word-count, so dividing my novel into three facilitated more character and plot development along with more action.
+Print publishers have a strict policy about the word-count, so dividing my novel into three facilitated more character and plot development along with more physical details.

 Just like how Earth has five elements, editing has five elements…

 2) Subtracting content.

 In terms of versions, the first two drafts of a novel are akin to the first two drafts of a screenplay.
 The third draft is like the working print (or rough cut) of the finished product.
 The fourth draft is the equivalent to the director’s cut.
 The fifth draft is comparable to the studio release (i.e. having been changed by industry insiders).

 Speaking of comparisons, writing a novel is like making a Hong Kong film in the pre-1997 era.
 There is so much freedom.
 Getting it accepted by a literary agent is the equivalent to finding a producer to green-light a Hollywood production.
 There can be meetings involving more than one person.
 The process of submitting it to an editor is comparable to a production which undergoes the editing system (including a film classification committee).

 In terms of versions, the first two drafts of a novel are akin to the first two drafts of a screenplay.
 The 3rd draft is like the working print (or rough cut) of the finished product.
 The 4th draft is the equivalent to the director’s cut.
 The 5th draft is comparable to the studio release (changed by industry insiders).